Renato Arapi

-Renato Arapi (born 28 August 1986) is an Albanian professional football coach, former left-back and centre-back.
+Renato Arapi (born 28 August 1986) is an Albanian professional football coach and former left-back and centre-back.
+He is an assistant coach with the Saudi club Ohod Club.

 Club career

 Early career

-Arapi first joined local club Teuta Durrës in 1993 as a young child, where he would remain for 9 years, playing for the different youth teams within the club before leaving in 2002 to join Dinamo Tirana.
+Arapi first joined local club Teuta Durrës in 1993 as a young child, where he would remain for nine years, playing for the different youth teams within the club before leaving in 2002 to join Dinamo Tirana.
 Following his move he was placed into the U19 side with Dinamo Tirana, where his impressive displays earned him a call up to the senior side towards the end of the 2002–03 season, where he made his professional debut against his first club Teuta Durrës on 3 May 2003 in a 2–0 loss for Arapi's side.
-He was loaned out to Albanian First Division side Erzeni Shijak for the 2003–04 season, where he failed to break through into the first team and only made 2 appearances for the club during his loan spell before returning to Dinamo Tirana.
+He was loaned out to Albanian First Division side Erzeni Shijak for the 2003–04 season, where he failed to break through into the first team and made two appearances for the club during his loan spell before returning to Dinamo Tirana.
 In the summer transfer window in 2005, Arapi left Dinamo Tirana after failing to establish himself in the first team at the club, and he joined newly promoted Albanian Superliga side Besa Kavajë.